| Title: | Analyze, manage and store whole-genome methylation data |

 who previously relied on these arguments switch to

-BPPARAM = MulticoreParam(workers = mc.cores, progressbar = TRUE)
+BPPARAM = MulticoreParam(workers = mc.cores, progressbar = TRUE).

 A useful feature of BiocParallel are progress bars to monitor the

-status of long-running jobs, such as BSmooth()
+status of long-running jobs, such as BSmooth().
+Progress bars are

-controlled via the progressbar
+controlled via the progressbar argument in the

 BiocParallelParam constructor.
 Progress bars replace the

-argument to print out information on
+use of the deprecated verbose argument to print out information on

-the status of BSmooth()
+the status of BSmooth().

 BiocParallel also supports extensive and detailed logging facilities.
 Please consult the BiocParallel documentation to take full advantage these advanced features.